OlenRenewal/OlenRenewal/README.md

 - Building apps that work **offline-first**
 - Understanding how apps function at the system level

-My aim is to build a portfolio of small, focused projects that demonstrate **privacy-first design** with minimal interfaces—each solving a specific problem without unnecessary complexity.
+My aim is to build a portfolio of small, focused projects that demonstrate **privacy-first design** with minimal interfaces.
+Each solving a specific problem without unnecessary complexity.

 ---